Sign-up ends in:

 Many amateur golfers get into a good position at the top of their backswing with a flat lead wrist and the perfect amount of hinge.
 Then they lose that hinge and strike behind the golf ball on the way down.

 You can swing back and think about the concept of holding your hinge (or wrist cock) through the downswing.
-You’ll avoid the early release or casting.
-Here’s a great drill you can do with your HackMotion to get this concept down.
+In the video above from Rob Cheney, you’ll see that he uses an alignment stick drill to help you stop with this incorrect wrist action through the swing.

 Shift the Weight